ARW4/FPL_Project/README.md

 <br>
 <br> Given google has authenticated, to save to google sheets use the following steps:

-1 - Calling in the Google Sheets URL from an Repository Variable
+1 - Calling in the Google Sheets URL from a repository variable
 ````r
 Google_Sheets_Url <- Sys.getenv("GOOGLE_SHEETS_URL")
   ````